andy@ideagroupatlanta.com | (404) 213-4416

 power-of-cheap-t-shirt

 Attendee engagement doesn’t just happen.
 It has to be designed into the experience of a conference, event and convention from Day One.
 Like a great painting, an exceptional experience needs a canvas.
-So let’s take an old tool and reinvent it. calmly You can create memorable event experiences with cheap t-shirts.
+So let’s take an old tool and reinvent it.
+You can create memorable event experiences with cheap t-shirts.

 Note To People Who Skim